storans/virtual_pet/README.md

 # virtual_pet
-Repository for student projects for Level 2 Programming/Project Management
+## Repository for student projects for Level 2 Programming/Project Management
+We will be working to set this up on Thursday 10 October